asiekierka/uxnds/README.md

 ### Controller(dev/ctrl)

 A device that works like a NES controller, each button is a bit from a single byte.
+Press `h` to toggle debugger.

 - `0x01` Ctrl
 - `0x02` Alt